 3. Spongebob Squarepants: Battle for Bikini Bottom Rehydrated

-The game was so popular that it spawned a cult following with a dedicated speedrunning community still chipping away at it to this very day.
+The game quickly developed a cult following, with dedicated speedrunning fans to this day.

 Moreover, despite having only two mainline games that make up its entire franchise, fans still praise the bear and bird duo for perfecting the platforming formula.

-Banjo-Kazooie takes players through various worlds where you will learn new attack moves, acquire new abilities, and take on various platforming challenges.
+Banjo-Kazooie takes players through various worlds where they can learn new attack moves, acquire new abilities, and take on various platforming challenges.

 Much like Crash Bandicoot, one of the key incentives for completionists out there is the countless collectible items on offer.